Fun St. Patrick’s Day Trivia for Your March 17 Bash

 The first St. Patrick’s Day parade was not in Ireland.
 The color originally associated with St. Patrick was not green.
 And we’re just warming up!
 It’s time to brush up on fun St. Patrick's Day trivia so that you can quiz your friends and family, including your curious little leprechauns, on March 17.

-Along with a delicious spread of Irish-inspired recipes and some lucky DIY decorations, a lively round of trivia filled with interesting tidbits of St. Patrick's Day history is sure to get your celebration going.
+Along with cooking up delicious Irish-inspired recipes and DIY'ing some shamrock-inspired decorations, a lively round of trivia filled with interesting tidbits of St. Patrick's Day history is sure to get your celebration going.
 Add green beer for the adults, pot-of-gold-themed crafts for the kids, and maybe a St. Patrick's Day movie or two, and you’ll be ready to (sham)rock-‘n’-roll.
 So let’s dive in.

 St. Patrick's Day Trivia Q&A

-Question: Of which country is St. Patrick the patron saint?
+Question: Of which country is Saint Patrick the patron saint?

 Answer: Ireland.

-Question: Where and when was the first St. Paddy’s Day parade in America?
+Question: Where and when was the first St. Patrick's Day parade in Ireland?

 Question: According to Irish lore, what animal did St. Patrick drive out of Ireland?